-But it is Golub's approach to the art itself that is truly ground breaking.
-Golub paints without a plan.
-He forms a spiritual connection with each of his models, which inspires his art.
-He paints models of all shapes, sizes and genders.
+Golub's body art is spontaneous and interacts with the models he paints, which comes in all shapes, sizes and genders.
 Some of his most memorable paintings are with Nicci, a woman living with cerebral palsy and Fredi, a woman who had terminal breast cancer.

-Through his art, Golub shatters the superficial environment we accept without question and replaces it with an environment based on human connection and the human spirit.
+Through his art, Golub removes the labels placed on everybody and replaces it with an environment inspired by human connection and the human spirit.

-Along with painting on people, Golub paints on canvases, murals and almost any object from clothing to furniture to cars.
+Golub paints murals, canvases and on almost any object.
 But painting people has a special place in his heart because, as he explains, "people have a soul."
 As important to the art itself is the experience that is shared with the model and often the public.

 "I make up the art as I go, because the present is as important as any other moment."